Guanajuato: Industry, crafts and mining

 The bola de agua in Celaya; the water tower is an icon of the city.

 Celaya is known in much of Mexico for its cajeta, a kind of spreadable caramel, often made with goat's milk, sugar and cinnamon.
 The mixture can be eaten straight from a spoon or used in a variety of recipes.
 The best known outlet for cajeta in the city is Cajetas La Tradicional, which has been in business for over 70 years.

 Metalworking can mostly be found in the communities of Guanajuato and Salamanca.
 Although the capital's mines no longer produce large quantities of gold and silver, silver items are still made and sold in the city.
 Wrought iron work for doors, windows and railings are also a specialty in certain areas of the city.
 Oxidized bronze items are a specialty of Salamanca, producing mostly decorative items.
 Most of the items made in Guanajuato city are still done Baroque style and sold in the city center.
 Pénjamo is one of very few places outside of the state of Jalisco to produce tequila.
-It is the home of the Tequila Corralejo brand, which is still made on the now former hacienda of Corralejo.
+It is the home of the Tequila Corralejo brand, which is still made on the now former Hacienda de Corralejo.
 The installation gives tours and has a museum called the Museo del Vino y la Botellas (Museum of Spirits and Bottles).
 The museum contains a collection of about 3,000 bottles, almost all of which with their original contents.
 Nearby is the factory that makes the distinctive blue bottles of this brand.

 Glass making was brought to Mexico during the early colonial period.
 Most items made in Guanajuato are single-colored items in blue, green, yellow and red.
 San Miguel de Allende has the best-known tradition where curiously shaped bottles, vases, glass sets and small cups for tequila are produced.
 Wax candles and other items are a specialty in Salamanca, where they are especially in demand during Holy Week.
 Comonfort is known for the making of molcajetes from volcanic stone, and San Miguel is known for figures and other items made from brass.
 Dolores Hidalgo is known for ice cream and ices, much of which is simply sold next to the parish church.
 Flavors include sapote, mango, honey, aloe, tequila and banana.

 Mining, manufacturing and construction accounts for over 27% of the state's GDP.
 Mining is a traditional economic activity for the state, with deposits making it one of the world's richest areas in the past.
 However, in comparison gold and silver ores are mostly depleted today.
 Gold and silver ore is still mined with silver still the major ore produced, followed by gold, lead, copper, zinc and sulfur.
 Most employed in mining are still related to metals rather than non-metals.
 Other products being mined or being studied are mercury, tin, copper, lead, sand, fluorite, feldspar, lime, kaolin, and more.